MSW Master of Social Work

 The programme is studied over two years, with periods of practice learning in both years.

-Many of our MSW graduates go on to work across a range of diverse settings in social work practice, training, research, government and in the public, private and voluntary sector.
+Many of our MSW graduates go on to work across a range of diverse settings in social work practice, training, research, government and the public, private and voluntary sectors.

 You will also develop a range of highly transferable skills, such as communication and project management, which can be applied to roles in any field.